SharePoint/sp-dev-docs/docs/sp-add-ins/create-custom-actions-to-deploy-with-sharepoint-add-ins.md

 1. Press the F5 key.

+    > [!NOTE]
-     **Note**  When you press F5, Visual Studio builds the solution, deploys the add-in, and opens the permissions page for the add-in.
+    > When you press F5, Visual Studio builds the solution, deploys the add-in, and opens the permissions page for the add-in.

 2. Choose the  **Trust It** button.
 The default page of your developer site opens.